 - They have a very low body temperature, which allows them to move more easily at night.

 - They are the smallest loris species, weighing just over 1 pound.

 The Bengal Slow Loris is a vulnerable species of primate found in the forests of India and Nepal.
-These animals are threatened by a series of habitat destruction, predation, disease, and hunting.
+These animals are threatened by habitat destruction, predation, disease, and hunting.

 The main reason for the decline in the population of the Bengal loris is habitat loss.
-The forests where these animals live are being destroyed to make way for farmland and development.
+The forests where these animals live are being destroyed for farmland and development.

 Habitat destruction due to farming, logging, and mining are the greatest threats to the Bengal loris, although the animal is still hunted for food by local populations.

-The Bengal loris has been placed in the highest protective category in CITES, whereby all trade in the animals is forbidden.
+The Bengal loris has been placed in the highest protective category in CITES, whereby all animal trade is forbidden.

-Protection has been given in most countries where the loris is found and the establishment of national parks has helped to preserve not only the animals but the environment they require.
+Protection has been given in most countries where the loris is found, and establishing national parks has helped preserve the animals and the environment they require.

 Here’s a list of the conservation efforts

 - The first conservation effort to save the slow lorises is to increase public awareness of the animal and its plight.
 Many people are unaware that the Bengal loris even exists, and more education about the species will help to create support for its conservation.